-In order to ensure equality and fairness at all stages of employment, DNA Skills will ensure that equality issues are embedded into all of its recruitment and employment policies and procedures.
+To ensure equality and fairness at all stages of employment, DNA Skills will ensure that equality issues are embedded into all its recruitment and employment policies and procedures.

-DNA Skills will treat all apprentices as individuals and with dignity and respect in the provision of access to facilities, opportunities and support.
-The EPA process within DNA Skills will be devised to positively promote all aspects of equality and diversity.
+DNA Skills will treat all apprentices as individuals and with dignity and respect in the provision of access to facilities, opportunities, and support.
+DNA Skills offer will be devised to positively promote all required of equality and diversity.